 Sometimes a simple change in diet can make a huge difference in your dog’s overall health.
-Avoid giving your dog canned foods and make sure to feed them a high quality kibble that’s easy to digest.
+Avoid giving your dog canned foods and make sure to feed him a high-quality kibble that’s easy to digest.
 A crunchier kibble will leave less food particles behind and can help dogs maintain oral health.
 Also, try adding some whole grains, liked cooked brown rice.
 And also—add veggies!
 Wash and drain a handful of lettuce or chopped carrots and feed it to your pup once or twice a week.
 Lettuce works through your dog’s teeth as he chews, scraping off excess food particles; carrots can help help remove smelly plaque—sweetening doggy breath in the process.

 Bones that are too hard can cause a dog’s teeth to break or chip, especially in older dogs that have more brittle and delicate teeth.
 This type of breakage can make it easy for infections and painful toothaches to set in.
 It may be time to retire your pup’s favorite pig hoof, unfortunately.